-Replace spark plugs at the beginning of each mowing season or after every 100 hours of operation, whichever occurs first.
-Spark plug type and gap setting are shown in "PRODUCT SPECIFICATIONS" section of this manual.
+Replace spark plugs at the beginning of each mowing season or after every 100 hours of use, whichever comes first.
+Spark plug type and gap setting is shown in "PRODUCT SPECIFICATIONS" section of this manual.

 IN-LINE FUEL FILTER (See Fig. 18)